junxit/us-congress-bills-119/metadata.md

 - 2025-01-23 — Introduced in House
 - 2025-01-23 — Introduced in House
 - 2025-01-23 — Referred to the House Committee on Veterans' Affairs.
+- 2025-03-04 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2025-06-24 — Subcommittee Hearings Held
+- 2025-07-03 — Subcommittee on Disability Assistance and Memorial Affairs Discharged
+- 2025-07-23 — Committee Consideration and Mark-up Session Held
+- 2025-07-23 — Ordered to be Reported by Voice Vote.
+- 2025-09-26 — Placed on the Union Calendar, Calendar No. 263.
+- 2025-09-26 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+119-309.
+- 2025-09-26 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+119-309.